phillipdavidstearns/changemac/README.md

 example: ln -s /usr/local/etc/changemac/changemac.sh /usr/local/bin/changemac
 ```

-You should then be able to run the script from anywhere using `changemac`.
+You should then be able to run the script from anywhere running `changemac` form the command line.

 ## Usage